thisbit/wpinit/README.md

 * Linux (works on debianites, and should work with not much modifications on other linuxes/macs too)
 * Admin privileges
 * MySql server has to be set up prior, and user with root db privileges should be same as your linux/mac admin user
-* Apache2 shoudl also be set up prior
+* Apache2 should also be set up prior
-* WP-CLI should be installer prior
+* WP-CLI should be installed prior
-* Some installs work with locally stored premium themes and plugins ( enfols, generatepress, oxygenbuilder )
+* Some installs work with locally stored premium themes and plugins ( enfold, generatepress, oxygenbuilder )
 * Internet access

 ## What does it do?